PROMOTIONAL COPY

 Mabus is a maverick in the folk music world.

-He defies any easy pigeonhole.
+An award-winning folksinger, he defies any easy pigeonhole.

 By turns, he picks a mountain banjo to accompany an ancient ballad, sings